OAI/OpenAPI-Specification/versions/3.0.md

 ### Format

-The files describing the RESTful API in accordance with the Swagger specification are represented as JSON objects and conform to the JSON standards.
-YAML, being a superset of JSON, can be used as well to represent a Swagger specification file.
+The files describing the RESTful API in accordance with the Open API Specification are represented as JSON objects and conform to the JSON standards.
+YAML, being a superset of JSON, can be used as well to represent a OAS (OpenAPI Specification) file.

 For example, if a field is said to have an array value, the JSON array representation will be used: